 On some occasions erosion can be a reason for rutting.

 3.7.
 Rutting modes and seasonal changes

-The low volume roads of the Northern Periphery are very vulnerable to permanent deformation especially where seasonal frosts, and daily freeze-thaw cycles, add to the levels of permanent deformation that take place in the road materials and subgrade soils.
+The low volume roads of the Northern Periphery are very vulnerable to permanent deformation especially where seasonal frost, and daily freeze-thaw cycles, add to the levels of permanent deformation that take place in the road materials and subgrade soils.

 The reason for this is the strong cryo-suction force that arises at the freezing front.
 This has the capability to adsorb and trap water molecules far beneath the freezing front if there is free water available.
 This can expand the pores and loosen the aggregate.
-When this material then thaws, excess water is produced in the layer that makes it weaker and thus sensitive to permanent deformation.
-Water and thermodynamics are discussed more detail in the Lesson on “Drainage of Roads”.
+When this material then thaws, excess water is produced in the layer making it weaker and thus sensitive to permanent deformation.
+Water and thermodynamics are discussed more detail in the Lesson “Drainage of Roads”.

-The figure below presents some results from a series of laboratory tests carried out at the Tampere University of Technology that show deformation after a freeze-thaw cycle is substantially greater in a moist specimen, representing autumn conditions, than a dry test, representing summer values.
-It can be estimated that 60 – 80 % of all damages that appear on roads can be related either to freeze-thaw cycles or spring thaw period.
+The figure below presents some results from a series of laboratory tests carried out at the Tampere University of Technology showing that deformation after a freeze-thaw cycle is substantially greater in a moist specimen, representing autumn conditions, than a dry test, representing summer values.
+It can be estimated that 60 – 80 % of all damages that appear on roads can be related either to freeze-thaw cycles or spring thaw period. content

 In areas of only freeze-thaw cycles and limited frost penetration, like the Highlands of Scotland, the rutting modes, caused by freeze-thaw, are mainly Mode 0 and Mode 1.
 Mode 0 rutting takes place when the water between the material particles freezes and causes a slight increase (heave) in the volume of the material.
 After the heave has passed, the aggregate moves back into a compacted condition.
 This volume change generally recovers however, even on unloaded sections, due to weight of the layers above.